 Facebook has a dedicated marketplace feature for online businesses looking to sell products on their platform.
 All you need to do is set up a shop and post some of your most popular products with embedded links to your online store, which in turn, bolster sales numbers and get your business more exposure.

-Other platforms like Instagram also offer selling via product tagging feature which also redirect the customers to the merchant’s site.
+Other platforms like Instagram also offer selling via product tagging features which also redirects the customers to the merchant’s site.
 This method seems to work best with clothing retailers since they can utilize image-centric marketing to their advantage.

 Content can be a great way to build up your prospects base and drive more traffic to your store’s website.